essex-lab/ProtoMS/doc/.man/compilation.rst

 * **doc** This directory contains documentation

-* **README** File that contains brief installation instructions for ProtoMS, and any last minute addendums or errata that arrived too late to make it into the manual!
+* **README** File that contains brief installation instructions for ProtoMS, and any last minute addenda or errata that arrived too late to make it into the manual!

-* **parameter** This directory contains all of the standard parameter files that describe the standard forcefields implemented in ProtoMS.
+* **parameter** This directory contains all of the standard parameter files that describe the standard force fields implemented in ProtoMS.

 * **protoms.py** A tool to setup common ProtoMS calculations